Sausage Gravy and Biscuits Skillet + Video

 One of my family’s favorites is having breakfast for dinner, and nothing fits that better than this easy biscuits and gravy recipe!

-It’s a one pan meal with rich sausage gravy and the fluffiest skillet biscuits ever!!!
+It’s a one pan meal with rich sawmill gravy and the fluffiest drop biscuits ever!!!

 This recipe is so easy to make, and there’s no rolling out or cutting biscuit dough beforehand.
 It’s the perfect family meal that you can enjoy at any time of day.